TuikkaTommi/portfolio/React/README.md

 ### Controllers

-Inside the server, there are four controllers one for blogs, one for logins, one for users and one for testing purposes.
+Inside the server, there are four controllers; one for blogs, one for logins, one for users and one for testing purposes.

 The [blog-controller](https://github.com/TuikkaTommi/portfolio/blob/main/React/bloglist-backend/controllers/blogs.js) handles functionalities for managing blogs.
 There are routes for getting blogs, addding and updating blogs, adding a comment to a blog and deleting blogs.